 Sunderland suffered severely in the depression of the 1930s when up to a third of the men were unemployed.
 Joblessness was much lower during the 1950s and 1960s but it was always considerably higher than the national average.

 Mass unemployment returned in the 1980s.
 Shipbuilding came to an end in Sunderland in 1988 after a long decline.
 Coal mining declined rapidly in the late 20th century and Sunderland’s exports of coal plummeted.
 No more coal was exported after 1986.
 The last colliery in the area, Wearmouth colliery closed in 1993.

 However new industries came to replace the old ones.
 Sunderland is now noted for its car-making industry.
 (Nissan began making cars there in 1986).
 Other industries include electronic engineering, mechanical engineering, textiles, and paper-making.

 Sunderland was made a city in 1992.
 Sunderland City Library and Arts Centre opened in 1995.
 The Stadium of Light was opened in 1997.
 The National Glass Centre opened in 1998.

 In 2002 the Tyne and Wear Metro was extended to Sunderland.
-Then in the early years of the 21st century, the Sunniside area was regenerated and in 2008 Sunderland Aquatic Centre opened.
-In 2020 the population of Sunderland was 277,000.
+In 2008 Sunderland Aquatic Centre opened.
+In 2023 the population of Sunderland was 303,000.